 Watch this video to see a simple guide on how to set up a contextual personalization weblayer:

-In order to create the most effective features it is necessary to consider the following:
+In order to create the most useful features, it is necessary to consider the following:

 Make features dense.

 There should always be a way to make features denser.
-For example, instead of setting hours of the day as an input, you could create 3 groups - morning, afternoon, and evening.
+For example, instead of setting hours of the day as input, you could create three groups - morning, afternoon, and evening.

 Use lower number but relevant features instead of hundreds of irrelevant features.

-The more features you include the more contexts are found and, thus, the longer time it will take till the contextual personalization learns what works and will utilize it.
+The more features you include, the more contexts are found, and the longer it will take until the contextual personalization learns what works and will utilize it.
 Therefore, use business knowledge and intuition to think about features that could help contextual personalization to make the right decision.

-Imagine you have 3 features.
-First is a device with 3 distinct values - smartphone, tablet, and laptop.
-Second is an OS with 3 distinct values - iOS, Android, and Windows.
-And the third feature is an RFM segment with 10 distinct values.
-Calculating these values gives us the following formula: 3 device values 3 OS values 10 RFM values.
-This makes 3310 = 90.
-Thus, you have 90 different contexts and the best variant for each context has to be found.
-It is done via understanding what works for each of those contexts the best.
+- Imagine you have three features.
+First is a device with three distinct values - smartphone, tablet, and laptop.
+Second is an OS with three distinct values - iOS, Android, and Windows.
+And the third feature is an RFM segment with ten distinct values.
+Calculating these values gives us the formula: 3 device values 3 OS values 10 RFM values.
+This makes 3_3_10 = 90.
+Thus, you have 90 different contexts, and the best variant for each context has to be found.
+It is done by understanding what best works for each of those contexts.

 Rule of thumb